NDSN · Q2 2026 Earnings

 Matt Somerville · DA Davidson

-Can management confirm medical segment growth is sustainably on track for 6-8% normalized growth rates?
-What details can be provided on the interventional product headwind and material change impact?
+Is medical segment growth sustainably on track to deliver historical 6-8% growth rates?
+Can you detail the interventional product headwind from the material regulatory change?

-Medical achieved 8% growth in Q2 and is tracking toward normalized 6-8% growth rates.
-The interventional product headwind is a near-term regulatory-required material change causing operational inefficiencies, with clear line of sight to resolution.
-Strong order entry and backlog build in medical supports confidence in normalized growth return.
+Medical is on track to return to normalized 6-8% growth.
+The 8% Q2 result reflects strength in fluid dispense and engineered products.
+The interventional headwind is a short-term, near-term regulatory-required material changeover causing operational inefficiencies, with clear line of sight to resolution and positioned as an opportunity later in the year.
+Strong order entry and backlog support confidence in normalized growth return.

 Walter Liptak · Seaport Research

-Can management quantify ATS order strength (single vs double digit growth)?
-Why is the transition from electronics dispense to test & inspection showing apparent lag?
+Can you quantify ATS order strength (single vs. double digits)?
+Why is there a lag from electronics dispense to T&I growth if both are strong?

 What to watch into next quarter